 How to create analytical signals for simulation and optimization

-Use predefined signals from the Boulder Opal toolkit
+Use predefined signals from Boulder Opal

 Summary workflow